LeastAuthority/feedback-api/README.md

 ### Configuration

-This method relies exclusively on environment variables which means both the application paramters and the above described variables need to be defined in a local `.env` file (ignored by Git):
+This method relies exclusively on environment variables which means both the application parameters and the above described variables need to be defined in a local `.env` file (ignored by Git):

 ```
 SMTP_FROM=no-reply@example.com